Azure/typespec-azure/docs/howtos/migrate-swagger/migrate-dp-tips.md

 }
 ```

-- **DONT** import or use templates from the `@azure-tools/typespec-azure-resource-manager` library in a data-plane specification
+- **DON'T** import or use templates from the `@azure-tools/typespec-azure-resource-manager` library in a data-plane specification
 - **DO** make client customizations in a `client.tsp` file
-- **DONT** import or use `@azure-tools/typespec-client-generator-core` in other files aside from client.tsp.
+- **DON'T** import or use `@azure-tools/typespec-client-generator-core` in other files aside from client.tsp.
 - **DO** run `tsp compile .` on your specification and address all warnings

 ## Additional considerations

 - **DO** ensure you pull in the latest `main` from the Azure/azure-rest-api-specs repo to stay up to date with latest dependencies
 - **DO** run `npm ci` to get a clean install of the package.json dependencies
-- **DONT** modify the package.json or package-lock.json files at the root of the azure-rest-api-specs repo
+- **DON'T** modify the package.json or package-lock.json files at the root of the azure-rest-api-specs repo
-- **DONT** add your own package.json or package-lock.json files in your project directory
+- **DON'T** add your own package.json or package-lock.json files in your project directory
-- **DONT** add multiple tspconfig.yaml files for your service specification
+- **DON'T** add multiple tspconfig.yaml files for your service specification
 - **DO** consult [ci-fix.md][ci-fix] for fixes to common CI errors reported

 <!-- LINKS -->